-14. Obligation to Provide Truthful Information.
+10. Obligation to Provide Truthful Information.

-14.1.
+10.1.
 All University community members are expected to provide truthful information in any report or proceeding under this Regulation.
-Submitting or providing false or misleading information in bad faith or with a view to personal gain or intentional harm to another in connection with an incident of Title IX Conduct is prohibited and subject to disciplinary sanctions under the University's Student Code of Conduct (including Section 2.11 of the Code) and disciplinary action under the appropriate Employee disciplinary policy.
+Submitting or providing false or misleading information in bad faith or with a view to personal gain or intentional harm to another in connection with an incident of Related Misconduct is prohibited and subject to disciplinary sanctions under the University's Student Code of Conduct and disciplinary action under the appropriate Employee disciplinary policy.
 This provision does not apply to reports made or information provided in good faith, even when the alleged facts are later not substantiated.

-15. Records Retention.
+11. Records Retention.